rbtms/termice/readme.md

 # Special thanks
 The authors of every module used in this program

-# Author
+# Contact mail
-Alvaro Fernandez (nishinishi9999 at protonmail dot com)
+nishinishi9999 at protonmail dot com